 Tahmid Khandaker is a devoted medical student at SUNY Downstate College of Medicine, with a strong commitment to serving his community.
 His work with children includes tutoring those with special needs as well as raising awareness about autism through research.
 His emphasis on psychiatry and mental health is exemplified by his belief that small gestures such as donating toys can have a positive mental impact for the children of the Toy House Foundation.

 Jesse Chan is an empathetic medical student at SUNY Downstate College of Medicine, deeply invested in the well-being of young patients.
 Before joining the Toy House Foundation, he was involved in early mentorship programs for disadvantaged youths, where he developed his passion for helping children in need.
-Jesse believes that by providing toys and supplies, he can help create moments of happiness that offer a much-needed break from the challenges these children face.

 We're looking for passionate, creative, and dedicated individuals who are eager to make a difference in children's lives through the power of play.